tonikelope/coronapoker/README.md

 - "Dead button" rule for BB/SB/DE positions.
 - IWTSTH rule available by default (can be dis/enabled by the server during the game).
 - All blinds stuff adjustable by the server before or during the game.
-- Waiting room chat with emojis and custom gifs.
+- Waiting room chat with emojis, custom gifs and urls support.
 - Text to speech fast chat and sending of custom gifs during the game.
 - 3 view modes for different screen sizes (normal, compact, and super compact) and low brightness mode.
 - Very high tolerance to network/power failures (games can be resumed from exact stop point).